 An important part of managing fleet safety involves understanding your exposures.
 This can start by learning who is driving on your company's behalf.
-Depending on your company's record keeping, this can be an easy or challenging task.
+Depending on your company's record keeping this can be an easy or difficult task.
 You will have the employees who operate company-owned vehicles for work.
-These may include delivery drivers, repair technicians on service calls, bucket truck operators, and supervisors traveling between job sites.
-Other drivers might be a bit more difficult to identify.
+They are delivery drivers, repair technicians on service calls, bucket truck operators, supervisors traveling between job sites, etc. Other drivers might be a bit more difficult to identify.
 They might include: